Zaldas/SkillchainCalc/README.md

 &ensp;skillchaincalc.lua -- main addon
 &ensp;skills.lua -- weaponskill data and colors

+Notes:
-This is adjusted for HorizonXI.
+&ensp;This is adjusted for HorizonXI.
 No plans to support for retail.

-Note:
 &ensp;Superscript 1/2 denote quested/relic weaponskills
-&ensp;Image uses font Jupiter Pro for Skillchain header
+&ensp;Image uses font Jupiter Pro for Skillchain title
-&ensp;Default header font is Times New Roman
+&ensp;Default title font is Times New Roman